top of page

 2/5" to 1/2" (medium-sized)

 Most leafcutters in our area nest in cavities in wood or pithy plants.
-Megachile addenda bees, however, nest in the ground.
+Megachile addenda, however, nest in the ground.
 In early June, 2017, an aggregation of more than one hundred bees occupied a nest site that had been used in April by unequal cellophane bees.
 The nest area was situated in a Rockwood Hall trail covered with small pebbles, paving stones and bare dirt.
 Female Megachile addenda in this nest site could be observed making repeated trips to their holes, carrying leaves to line them with.
 Several bees assumed control of two different entrance holes apiece to exit and access their nests -- as depicted in the photo above right.

 There have been no reported sightings in the park of this bee species after late spring.
-The best way to spot Megachile addenda bees is to look for small nest holes in bare banks and trail edges during early June, in areas where blueberries or legumes are growing nearby.
+The best way to spot Megachile addenda is to look for small nest holes in bare banks and trail edges during early June, in areas where blueberries or legumes are growing nearby.

-Megachile addenda leafcutters are very similar to the species Megachile texana, which also nests in the ground.
+Megachile addenda leafcutters are somewhat similar to the species Megachile texana, which also nests in the ground.
 Female M. texana and M. addenda are best told apart by minute inspection of differences in their mandibles.
 Differentiation between the species may require expert assistance.
 A cursory identification might be made by noting what plants species the bees are feeding on and what time of year they appear.
 M. texana feeds on a much broader range of plants, is more common and tends to be visible late into the summer.

 All photos (c) 2014 - 2016 Sharp-Eatman Nature Photography